MuhiEddinTahhan/vader/README.md

 # vader
 an open-source cybersecurity tool written in Python.
+## IMPORTANT NOTE:
+users might need to install some python libraries to run the program like "requests"
+to install these libraries, on your terminal write:
+  pip3 install {wanted library}
+example:
+  pip3 install requests
 ## Upcoming updates:
 1- add more tools.
 2- add a command line interface and a command line banner.